Reviews

 Vaonis Vespera Smart Telescope Review: Partially Recommended

-The Vaonis Vespera is a nice little wide-field, minimalist astrophotography setup without the cables and confusion of an a la carte rig - but it isn’t all that capable given its exorbitant price tag.
+The Vaonis Vespera is a nice little wide-field, minimalist astrophotography setup without the cables and confusion of an a la carte rig.
+But it isn’t all that capable given its exorbitant price tag.

 Losmandy GM8 Mount Review: Recommended Product